4-H Food Plot Project

 Submission Guidelines

--The PDF copy of the project book should be in color, legible, and straight (not crooked) pages.
+The PDF copy of the project book should be in color, legible, and straight (not crooked) pages.
 Black and white images in a project book tend to transfer poorly and are challenging to judge.

--The video needs to be clearly visible, as it will be distributed to judges in the manner received.
+The video needs to be clearly visible, as it will be distributed to judges in the manner received.

+COUNTY OFFICE INFORMATION: The county office has the option of giving participants permission to upload the project book and video AFTER county review and signatures are obtained.
 Sometimes slower internet speeds or older office equipment may present difficulties when scanning the project book or transferring video.
 In these cases, the project book and/or video can be delivered to the project coordinator using other means, such as a paper copy or flash drive.
 Please email the project coordinator an alert about the incoming project book and video.
 It is recommended the county keep a backup copy of the project book and video.

 Project Sponsor - Eagle Seed

 We greatly appreciate Eagle Seed Company as the project sponsor.
 Eagle Seed donates the seed packet used in the food plots and provides awards for the contest.
+Brad and Joyce Doyle have been very generous with their support.
+Please thank them and their business for helping make this project a learning success!

-State Coordinator:
+State Coordinator

 Dr. Becky McPeake